 Potential disposals indicate the total amount of a material in the National Defense Stockpile that the U.S. Department of Defense is permitted to dispose of under the Annual Materials Plan approved by Congress for the fiscal year.
 Congress has authorized disposal over the long term at rates designed to maximize revenue but avoid undue disruption to the usual markets and financial loss to the United States.
 Disposals are defined as any disposal or sale of National Defense Stockpile stock.
+Starting in FY 2026, the Annual Materials Plan is no longer available publicly.
 The Federal Helium System assets (formerly operated by the Bureau of Land Management) were sold and transferred in June 2024 to a private company.
 This satisfied the requirements of the Helium Stewardship Act of 2013 (HSA), which mandated the privatization of the Federal Helium System.